mindlapse/deploy-mock-microservice-to-aws/README.md

-# deploy-wiremock
+# deploy-wiremock-to-aws

 ##  Use case:
-To deploy a mock JSON based micro-service into Amazon (a wiremock server), configured with mock request/response pairs from a git repo of your choice :)
+To deploy a mock JSON based microservice into Amazon (a wiremock server), configured with mock request/response pairs from a git repo of your choice :)

 ## Prerequisites